pivot-access-ltd/bma-offline-docs/src/configuration-settings-reference-6347.md

 - *maas_auto_ipmi_cipher_suite_id*: MAAS IPMI Default Cipher Suite ID.
 The default IPMI cipher suite ID to use when connecting to the BMC via ipmitools        Available choices are*: '' (freeipmi-tools default), '12' (12 - HMAC-MD5::MD5-128::AES-CBC-128), '17' (17 - HMAC-SHA256::HMAC_SHA256_128::AES-CBC-128), '3' (3 - HMAC-SHA1::HMAC-SHA1-96::AES-CBC-128), '8' (8 - HMAC-MD5::HMAC-MD5-128::AES-CBC-128).
 - *maas_auto_ipmi_k_g_bmc_key*: The IPMI K_g key to set during BMC configuration..
 This IPMI K_g BMC key is used to encrypt all IPMI traffic to a BMC.
 Once set, all clients will REQUIRE this key upon being commissioned.
 Any current machines that were previously commissioned will not require this key until they are recommissioned.
 - *maas_auto_ipmi_user*: MAAS IPMI user..
 The name of the IPMI user that MAAS automatically creates during enlistment/commissioning.
 - *maas_auto_ipmi_user_privilege_level*: MAAS IPMI privilege level.
 The default IPMI privilege level to use when creating the MAAS user and talking IPMI BMCs        Available choices are*: 'ADMIN' (Administrator), 'OPERATOR' (Operator), 'USER' (User).
-- *maas_auto_ipmi_user_privilege_level*: MAAS IPMI privilege level.
-The default IPMI privilege level to use when creating the MAAS user and talking IPMI BMCs        Available choices are*: 'ADMIN' (Administrator), 'OPERATOR' (Operator), 'USER' (User).
 - *maas_auto_ipmi_workaround_flags*: IPMI Workaround Flags.
 The default workaround flag (-W options) to use for ipmipower commands        Available choices are*: '' (None), 'authcap' (Authcap), 'endianseq' (Endianseq), 'forcepermsg' (Forcepermsg), 'idzero' (Idzero), 'integritycheckvalue' (Integritycheckvalue), 'intel20' (Intel20), 'ipmiping' (Ipmiping), 'nochecksumcheck' (Nochecksumcheck), 'opensesspriv' (Opensesspriv), 'sun20' (Sun20), 'supermicro20' (Supermicro20), 'unexpectedauth' (Unexpectedauth).
 - *maas_internal_domain*: Domain name used by MAAS for internal mapping of MAAS provided services..
 This domain should not collide with an upstream domain provided by the set upstream DNS.